ElenaW0703/RedwoodDataExploration/README.md

 # RedwoodDataExploration
-Please see the summary and details of this project in **
+Please see the summary and details of this project in *Redwood Data Final Report.pdf*